codee-com/open-catalog/Checks/PWR007/README.md

-# PWR007: Disable implicit declaration of variables
+# PWR007: Disable the implicit declaration of variables and procedures

 ### Issue

-Fortran allows implicit data typing by default, which is error-prone and reduces the clarity of the code.
+Fortran allows implicit typing rules by default, which are error-prone and reduce the clarity of the code.

 ### Actions

-Add the `implicit none` statement after the `program`, `module`, or procedure declaration, while also declaring all variables explicitly to ensure the code compiles correctly.
+Add the `implicit none` statement after the `program`, `module`, or procedure (`function`/`subroutine`) declaration, while also declaring all variables and procedures explicitly to ensure the code compiles and runs correctly.

 ### Relevance